-Unified Field Theory
+The Search for a Unified Field Theory

-Particle accelerators have been concerned with exploring the behaviour of microscopic particles by smashing them together and studying these collisions.
-In the shower of particles produced many new particles have been discovered, and scientists have not only discovered these building blocks of matter, but also predicted that the fundamental forces of S, Em and W are mediated by fields known as particles of force or messenger particles.
+Particle accelerators have been concerned with exploring the behavior of microscopic particles by smashing them together and studying these collisions.
+In the shower of particles produced many new particles have been discovered, and scientists have not only discovered these building blocks of matter but also predicted that the fundamental forces of S, Em, and W are mediated by fields known as ‘particles of force’ or ‘messenger particles’.
 Physicists predict that the exchange of messenger particles between particles of matter creates what we feel as force.

 In addition to the 4 dimensions we know, string theory allows for an additional 6 dimensions or degrees of freedom for the strings to move in.
 That’s ten dimensions, as opposed to the three dimensions of space and one of time we humans are familiar with.
 This explanation of a grand cosmic symphony has helped resolve the conflict between the jittery space of the quantum scale, and the large smooth picture of space on a large scale, but still remains just a theory.

 Confusingly for a unified theory, string theory had 5 different models.
-Ed Witten then introduced M theory which helped to unify these models and he did this by adding an extra dimension to bring the total to 11.
+Ed Witten then introduced M theory which helped to unify these models, and he did this by adding an extra dimension to bring the total to 11.
 This extra dimension allowed a string to stretch into a membrane or brane which could even grow to the size of the universe.
 These membranes also helped keep other dimensions or alternate realities from each other.

 Interestingly, no experiments or observations can be done which would prove string theory wrong, and this has prompted many to ask whether it should be considered as physics or instead a part of philosophy.